19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [Act 24 of 2013 wef 28/06/2014]

-(6) Where, at the relevant time, the total amount of the moneys and interest referred to in subsections (4)(a) and (b) and (5)(a) and (b) exceeds the minimum sum applicable to a member —
+(6) Where, at the relevant time, the total amount of the moneys and interest referred to in subsections (4)(a) and (b) and (5)(a) and (b) exceeds the retirement sum applicable to a member —

-(a) the total amount to be transferred by the Board to the member’s retirement account under subsections (4) and (5) shall not exceed the minimum sum applicable to the member; and
+(a) the total amount to be transferred by the Board to the member’s retirement account under subsections (4) and (5) shall not exceed the retirement sum applicable to the member; and

 (b) the moneys and interest referred to in subsections (4)(a) and (b) and (5)(a) and (b) shall be transferred by the Board to the member’s retirement account in such order of priority as may be prescribed in any regulations made under section 77(1)(oa).

+[Act 26 of 2016 wef 01/01/2017]

 [Act 24 of 2013 wef 28/06/2014]